SilviaSaverino/readersangle-Front-end/README.md

 ## Deployment:

 ## Credits:
 To complete this website, I relied on various external sources for guidance and resources.
-Here'sa list of some of them and how I utilized them:
+Here's a list of some of them and how I utilized them:

 - Moments Walkthrough Project from Code Institute: I referred to the Moments walkthrough project from Code Institute as a valuable resource.
 It provided a practical example and guidance on implementing certain features or functionalities that I wanted to incorporate into my website.
 It helped me understand the concepts and best practices related to building a similar project.